 Mathematical Sciences - MASt, MSc in Mathematics, MSc in Interdisciplinary Mathematics,

 PhD in Mathematics, PhD in Interdisciplinary Mathematics,as well as several exciting programmes in development.

+We are no longer recruiting students for the MASDOC DTC.
 Prospective PhD applicants interested in research in the specific areas of MASDOC should apply to Warwick via the standard PhD routes for the departments of Mathematics and Statistics.
-Please contact c.a.richley at warwick.ac.uk with queries. concerning MASDOC.
+More information can be found on the main mathematics webpage.